Continuous logistic Gaussian random measure fields for spatial distributional modelling: Introduction

 For that we investigate generalizations of scalar-valued continuity notions (mean-square continuity and almost sure continuity) in the context of random measure fields, and especially of SLGPs.
 This leads us to our ultimate question, naturally following as an extension of results from the scalar valued case to (selected cases of) SLGPs:

-\textbf{Question 4}: To what extent is the spatial regularity of SLGPs driven by k?
+\textbf{Question 4}: To what extent is the spatial regularity of SLGPs driven by $k$?

-Sufficient conditions of mean-power continuity (with respect to the Total Variation and Hellinger distances, as well as to the Kullback-Leibler divergence) of SLGPs are established in terms of the covariance kernel of a suitable field of log-increment underlying the considered SLGPs.
-Also, almost sure results are obtained, that build upon general results on Gaussian measures in Banach spaces.
+Sufficient conditions of mean-power continuity (with respect to the Total Variation and Hellinger distances, as well as to the squared log-ratio dissimilarity and to the Kullback-Leibler divergence) of SLGPs are established in terms of the covariance kernel underlying the considered SLGPs.
+Moreover, almost sure results are derived by building upon general results on Gaussian measures in Banach spaces.

-This document is structured in the following way: in Section \ref{sec:def}, we mostly focus on Questions $1$ and $2$ by revisiting LGPs in terms of Random Probability Measures and extending this construction to SLGPs by introducing Random Probability Measure Fields (RPMFs).
-In particular, we establish the following result:
+This article is structured in the following way: in Section \ref{sec:def}, we mostly focus on Questions $1$ and $2$ by revisiting logistic Gaussian processes in terms of Random Probability Measures and extending this construction to SLGPs by introducing Random Probability Measure Fields (RPMFs).
+In particular, Proposition~\ref{prop:charac_RMF}, we relate the indistinguishability of RPMFs to the indistinguishability of the increments of the underlying GPs.